Zeus097/The-Nail-Lab/README.md

         Adjustments to padding and widths for mobile comfort.

     Footer:
-        Split contact/info sections with themed colors and rounded containers.
+        Split contact/info sections with themed colors and rounded containers.<br><br>

+    Backend (Flask)
+        This app provides a simple Flask-based API to handle appointment bookings with PostgreSQL integration and email notifications.